This is Why Your Insurance Premium May Increase This Year

 “Lying to an insurer is considered insurance fraud.”

 Not only does providing incorrect information leave you with a surprisingly higher premium once the insurer runs background checks, but it’s also against the law.
-When you’re filing out initial questionnaires, be as up front as you can so you don’t run into problems later on.
+When you’re filling out initial questionnaires, be as upfront as you can so you don’t run into problems later on.